shenwei356/taxonkit/doc/docs/usage.md

   2. A list of pre-ordered ranks is in ~/.taxonkit/ranks.txt, you can use your list by -r/--rank-file, the format specification is below.
   3. All ranks in taxonomy database should be defined in rank file.
+  4. Ranks can be removed with black list via -B/--black-list.
-  4. TaxIDs with no rank can be optionally discarded by -N/--discard-noranks.
+  5. TaxIDs with no rank can be optionally discarded by -N/--discard-noranks.
-  5. Futher ranks can be removed with black list via -B/--black-list.
+  6. But when filtering with -L/--lower-than, you can use -n/--save-predictable-norank to save some special ranks without order, where rank of the closest higher node is still lower than rank cutoff.

 Rank file: